'Cultured': A Look At How Foods Can Help The Microbes Inside Us Thrive

 When I think of fiber, I think processed, cardboard-like breakfast cereal.
 Is fiber more diverse than that?
 How important is having a diverse diet of fiber to cultivating a healthy microbiome?

-Fiber is just any kind of carbohydrate that we can't digest ourselves that instead passes through out digestive system as food for microbes.
+Prebiotic fiber is just any kind of carbohydrate that we can't digest ourselves that instead passes through out digestive system as food for microbes.
 There are many different types of fiber that get broken down by different microbes at different stages of digestion.
 That's why it's a good idea to eat a wide variety of foods, and not just focus on a particular supplement here and there.
 Lots of different kinds of fibers help lots of different microbes thrive and create different beneficial compounds for us.
 Which is good because we're learning that generally, a more diverse microbiome is an indicator of health.
 If you look at people's guts around the world — and even in the same society — people with more diverse microbiomes tend to be healthier overall.

 What are some examples of different types of fiber and the foods that carry them?